mraak/non_brute_force/README.md

 ## Algorithmic player types

+These are building up upon each other, every type adds complexity to previous type.

 ### 1. random explorer

+- playar always walks straight in one direction
+- player bumps into the wall and finds the path forward
+- if no path forward is available, only then the player turns back along the same path
-- every path selection has equal probability
+- if it comes to junction, every path selection has equal probability

 ### 2. random dog explorer